GENOMICS101.com

 Adenine - National Human Genome Research Institute

 Adenine (A) is one of the four nucleotide bases in DNA, with the other three being cytosine (C), guanine (G) and thymine (T).
 Within a double-stranded DNA molecule, adenine bases on one strand pair with thymine bases on the opposite strand.
+The sequence of the four nucleotide bases encodes DNA’s information.

 What Are Adenines and What Is Their Function? - Biology Insights